 As opposed to Bank Drafts or postal orders, court fee stamps take lesser time.
 Use them instead.

 Sending your application via registered post ensures that you receive acknowledgement for the post or a receipt.
 This could come handy in future.

 If the information you require is distributed among various departments, such departments will internally forward it to each other.
 When that happens, the concerned person in each department is expected to send you a notice informing about the RTI being forwarded elsewhere and the other departments are mandated by law to provide a response within thirty days.

 When you frame questions, use simple language and avoid confusing terms.
 Try to be as direct as possible and explain in detail what information is required.

 As technology advanced, the Indian Government has always made efforts to try to keep itself up.
 Today, online portals allow the common man to create, pay for and file an RTI from the comforts of his home.
 This has proven to be very useful in the recent years as it has made the whole process simple.

 To find out how to apply an RTI online, kindly contact us and we’ll be overjoyed to assist you with it.
-Our methods are efficient and transparent and we have experts in this field to guide you through every step of the process!

-We also have a host of other lawyer verified, pre-drafted online legal documents.
+We also have a host of other verified, pre-drafted online legal documents.
 Please feel free to use them to create documents in minutes and have them home delivered!